 Around Easter train rides cost about $10 but include an Easter egg hunt activity.

 In December the miniature train venue gets all decked out with Christmas illuminations and holiday decorations.
 The cost then is about $10 per person.
+2020 details are to be confirmed.

 For more information on the miniature train and its schedule throughout the year, click Bear Creek Train.